Brandbergen murders: Murder

 Aerial view of Brandbergen in 2010.
 Jungfruns gata 401 is the fourth street from the left in the middle of the picture.

 On the evening of Sunday, 7 September 1980, four people gathered in a small ground-floor apartment at Jungfruns gata 401 in Brandbergen, south of Stockholm.
 Three young men and a woman – the sister of one of them – spent the evening drinking together.
 All four were Finnish, between 25 and 35 years old.
 The Berg siblings came from a Finnish Roma family that had already suffered repeated tragedies; several of their brothers and sisters had previously been murdered.
 (Note: The information about two dead brothers came from 1980.
 An article from 2025 states that five of Väinö's eight siblings were murdered.)

 Among those present was Gunnar Palmroth, a 22-year-old Finnish Roma man who was not related to the siblings.
 He had a history of alcoholism and a long criminal record.
-Just ten days earlier, on 27 August 1980, he had been conditionally released from Karsudden Psychiatric Hospital, where he had been held for a year after being convicted of rape.
+Just ten days earlier, on 27 August 1980, he had been conditionally released from Karsudden Hospital, where he had been held for a year after being convicted of rape.

 Around 6 p.m., a fight broke out outside the apartment building.
 Witnesses reported hearing shouting and intermittent gunfire throughout the night, but no one contacted the police.
 The disturbances went on into the early morning hours.

 According to police reconstructions, Palmroth’s fiancée, who had also been in the apartment, left late that night to care for their infant.
 Left behind were Palmroth, the three men, and the woman.
 Once the men had fallen asleep, Palmroth forced the woman to have sex with him at gunpoint.
 During the assault, the gun went off, killing her.
 When the three men woke and tried to intervene, Palmroth turned on them in desperation.
 He shot, stabbed, and slit their throats, leaving them to bleed to death in the apartment.
 He then dragged the woman’s body out and dumped her into the building’s elevator shaft.
 Investigators later concluded she was already dead at that point.

 The murders were discovered the next morning, 8 September 1980, when a relative visited the apartment.
 Inside, the three men were found dead in the same room.
 Shortly afterward, the woman’s body was located in the elevator shaft.
 The killings were carried out with extreme brutality, using a gun, knives, and likely even an axe.